robotframework/QuickStartGuide/QuickStart.rst

         Attempt to Login with Credentials    betty    wrong Status Should Be    Access Denied

-Notice that these tests read almost like manual tests written in English rather than like automated test cases.
+Notice that these tests read like manual tests written in English rather than like automated test cases.
 Robot Framework uses the keyword-driven approach that supports writing tests that capture the essence of the actions and expectations in natural language.

 Test cases are constructed from keywords and their possible arguments.
+The syntax requires that keywords and arguments, as well as settings and their values, are separated by at least two spaces or by a tab character.
+It is generally recommended to use four spaces to make the separator more explicit, and in some cases aligning arguments or other values may make the data easier to understand.
+For more details about the syntax see `Robot Framework User Guide`_.

 Higher-level tests
 ------------------